nota/split-graphemes/README.md

 # split-graphemes

-Divide ligature letters, such as Thai, Khmer letters and some emoji, that deform or combine glyphs depending on the position of characters into the minimum unit parts, graphemes.
+Divide ligature letters such as Thai, Khmer letters and complex emoji into array of graphemes.
+A grapheme is the minimum unit of writing system of any given language.

-It can also be used for strings containing characters other than ligatures, like alphabets and Japanese.

 [![CircleCI](https://circleci.com/gh/nota/split-graphemes/tree/master.svg?style=svg)](https://circleci.com/gh/nota/split-graphemes/tree/master)